baloise/corellia/README.md

 The name [Corellia](https://en.wikipedia.org/w/index.php?title=Corellia) is a reference to a fictitious planet from  StarWars: one of the first trading planets in the universe with its own [Corellian Trade Spine](https://starwars.fandom.com/wiki/Corellian_Trade_Spine).

+### api specs

+You can find the openapi specs in the following files:

+OpenAPI v3 Specs: `docs/openapi.json`

+OpenAPI v2 Specs: `docs/swagger.json`

 ### usage open api v3

 To generate the `docs/openapi.json` OpenAPI specification, call